connorpaton/personal-website/content/books/greenlights.md

 ## Final Thoughts

-This book defies easy categorization—part memoir, part life philosophy, part spiritual journey.
+This book defies easy categorization - part memoir, part life philosophy, part spiritual journey.
 McConaughey's unconventional wisdom and storytelling combine to create a work that inspires readers to catch their own greenlights and create a life of meaning and authentic success.